 As you accumulate more customers, your customer service team must adapt to handle the increase in customer demand.
 One option your business has is to hire more reps to field service requests.

 However, this route is less desirable because it's expensive and time-consuming to complete.
-Instead, you can use customer service tools to expand the bandwidth of your customer service team without hiring new employees.
+Instead, you can use a tool like Service Hub to expand the bandwidth of your customer service team without hiring new employees.

 6. Collect customer feedback.